-Born on March 15, 1955, and raised in the Wallingford neighborhood of Seattle, Edward Scott McMichael began playing music on his family's piano but then, as a rebellious teen, he switched to tuba -- at least in part, according to his sister, Joyce Baker -- "to get back at my mother ... because she didn't like it particularly."
-An understandable perspective considering that when her son practiced down in the basement, "the house shook" (The New York Times).
+Born on March 15, 1955, and raised in the Wallingford neighborhood of Seattle, Edward Scott McMichael began playing music on his family's piano.
+Then, as a rebellious teen, he switched to the tuba -- at least in part, according to his sister, Joyce Baker -- "to get back at my mother ... because she didn't like it particularly."
+This was an understandable perspective, considering that when her son practiced in the basement, "the house shook" (The New York Times).

-After graduating from the Shoreline neighborhood's King's Garden High School in 1973, McMichael -- who was blessed with perfect pitch -- went on to join the music department's band while attending North Seattle Community College.
-From there he performed with the Seattle Youth Symphony, the Cascade Symphony of Edmonds, and for a decade as the principal tubist with the Bellevue Philharmonic orchestra.
+After graduating from King's Garden High School in Shoreline in 1973, McMichael -- who was blessed with perfect pitch -- went on to join the music department's band while attending North Seattle Community College.
+From there he performed with the Seattle Youth Symphony, the Cascade Symphony of Edmonds, and for a decade as the principal tubist with the Bellevue Philharmonic Orchestra.

 Tubby the Tuba

-McMichael's chosen instrument -- a contrabass tuba that he'd nicknamed "Tubby" -- is the lowest-pitched member of the family of brass wind instruments.
-Perhaps the most unlikely of instruments one might ever witness being played on a street corner, the XXL-sized tuba (Latin for "trumpet") is not an ancient invention.
-Its design was first patented in 1835 in Germany and after gaining initial favor in British brass bands later that century, the tuba eventually crossed the Atlantic Ocean where the instrument ended up serving a key role in the early jazz bands of New Orleans.
+McMichael's chosen instrument -- a contrabass tuba that he nicknamed "Tubby" -- is the lowest-pitched member of the family of brass wind instruments, and perhaps the most unlikely of instruments one might witness being played on a street corner.
+The XXL-sized tuba (Latin for "trumpet") is not an ancient invention.
+Its design was patented in 1835 in Germany, and after gaining initial favor in British brass bands later in the nineteenth century, the tuba crossed the Atlantic Ocean, where it served a key role in the early jazz bands of New Orleans.

 Tuba Man the Super Fan

-McMichael began his career of performing outdoors -- rain or shine -- at the suggestion of a friend.
-His long run of sidewalk gigs at the Kingdome kicked-off on December 23, 1989, the final game-day for Seahawk Hall-of-Fame wide receiver, Steve Largent.
-And to Tuba Man's great surprise, he was rewarded with donations from sports fans who appreciated the efforts to entertain them while waiting in entry lines.
+McMichael began his career of performing outdoors at the suggestion of a friend.
+His long run of sidewalk gigs at the Kingdome kicked off on December 23, 1989, the final game-day for Seahawk Hall of Fame wide receiver Steve Largent.
+To Tuba Man's great surprise, he was rewarded with donations from sports fans who appreciated the efforts to entertain them while waiting in entry lines.

 In addition, Tuba Man used music as a sort of shorthand greeting for old friends and acquaintances.
-Upon spotting someone he knew, he might signal them from afar with a snippet from a tune he associated with them -- even such off-the-wall selections as the "Flintstones Theme" or the "Adams Family Theme."
-He also happily took requests -- which rarely stumped him -- and he could rock-out with tunes ranging from the Champs' "Tequila," to the Kingsmen's "Louie Louie," to Black Sabbath's "Iron Man," to Chicago's "25 or 6 to 4."
+Upon spotting someone he knew, he might signal them from afar with a snippet from a tune he associated with them -- even such off-the-wall selections as the "Flintstones Theme" or the "Addams Family Theme."
+He also happily took requests, which rarely stumped him, and he could rock out with tunes ranging from the Champs' "Tequila," to the Kingsmen's "Louie Louie," to Black Sabbath's "Iron Man," to Chicago's "25 or 6 to 4."

-Around midnight on October 25, 2008, McMichael was assaulted, beaten, and robbed of his wallet and ring by six teenaged thugs near a bus-stop at 5th Avenue and Mercer Street.
-Luckily, the attack was witnessed by a police officer who happened to drive up to the scene.
-Two 15-year old assailants were arrested on the spot -- the stolen ring was recovered -- and police began searching for the four who fled (one of whom would be arrested on November 5th for suspicion of homicide).
+Around midnight on October 25, 2008, McMichael was assaulted, beaten, and robbed of his wallet and ring by six teenagers near a bus stop at 5th Avenue and Mercer Street at the northeast corner of Seattle Center.
+Minutes earlier, the assailants had attacked two Garfield High School students nearby, and those victims had alerted police.
+When the police arrived on the scene, the assailants were surrounding McMichael.
+Two 15-year-olds were arrested on the spot -- the stolen ring was recovered -- and police began searching for the four who fled.

-McMichael was transported to Harborview Medical Center for treatment -- upon being struck down he had reportedly hit his head on the pavement.
+McMichael was transported to Harborview Medical Center for treatment; upon being struck down he had reportedly hit his head on the pavement.
 After being released, the musician returned to his apartment at the Vermont Inn (2721 4th Avenue) to recover, and though shaken by the incident, he was healing up.
-But when his brother, Kelsey, arrived on the morning on November 3rd to take him to another doctor's appointment, McMichael was discovered dead in his bed -- presumably due to his head injury.
+But when his brother, Kelsey, arrived on the morning on November 3 to take him to another doctor's appointment, he found McMichael dead in his bed, presumably due to his head injury.

-Seattle was shocked by the senseless attack and by Tuba Man's sudden passing.
+Seattle was shocked by the senseless attack and by Tuba Man's sudden death.
 Sports blogs raged against the violent crime.
 Editorialists saluted the man.
 Friends posted messages both grieving and vengeful on various online forums.
-Within the week, a tribute event featuring a gathering of musicians performing tunes from McMichael's eclectic canon occurred outside the McCaw Hall.
-It was on Saturday, November 8, that KOMO news coverage quoted one participating musician, John Bigelow, stating that "He's part of the community you hate to see go.
+Within the week, a tribute event featuring a gathering of musicians performing tunes from McMichael's eclectic canon occurred outside McCaw Hall (formerly the Opera House).
+On November 8, KOMO news coverage quoted participating musician John Bigelow, who stated, "He's part of the community you hate to see go.
 This is what makes urban living urbane.
 He was a real nice thing we had going on ... so we will miss him."

 Talk had already begun -- and initial funds raised -- for a statue to honor Tuba Man and his esteemed place in the area's pop culture.
-One attendee guided the crowd across the Seattle Center grounds and over toward the Children's Museum in order to point out that among the many paver tiles (customized with donors' names and/or messages) imbedded there is one that McMichael had purchased (probably with tips funds), etched with his own message of gratefulness.
+One attendee guided the crowd across the Seattle Center grounds toward the Children's Museum to point out that among the many paver tiles (customized with donors' names and/or messages) imbedded there is one that McMichael had purchased, etched with his own message of gratefulness.
 It reads: